 Now, I’m kind of weird for a

-Greatest Living author (…that sentence is still factually true if you put the period there) in that I don’t really have an contemporary literary idols.
+Greatest Living author (that sentence is still factually true if you put the period after weird…) in that I don’t really have any contemporary literary idols.

-In terms of contemporary authors, I’ve made my feelings on Harry Potter very clear, I’ve never really “got” anything Neil Gaiman has written, I like Guy Gavriel Kay (who’s CanCon, by the way), but all his books have at least one glaring flaw, I like the idea of comic books, but hate the current reality of comic books — for one thing, they’ve gotten way too serious, uptight, and sprawling for their own good (bring back the Silver Age!).
+In terms of contemporary authors, I’ve made my feelings on Harry Potter very clear, I’ve never really “got” anything Neil Gaiman has written (he is a good author, but I never understand the thematic points he’s trying to make), I like Guy Gavriel Kay (who’s CanCon, by the way), but all his books have at least one glaring flaw.

 I’m going somewhere with this, I promise.

-Well I don’t quite consider him a literary idol of mine, I very much respect the talents of the late Terry Pratchett — properly, that’s Sir Terry Pratchett; clearly he was doing something right with his books if he got a knighthood out of them.
+While I don’t consider him a literary idol of mine, I very much respect the talents of the late Terry Pratchett — properly, that’s Sir Terry Pratchett; clearly he was doing something right with his books if he got a knighthood out of them.

-To a certain extent, I feel like Terry Pratchett needs no introduction, but on the off-chance you don’t know who he is, the reason that he needs no introduction is because of the (very) long-running Discworld.
+To a certain extent, I feel like Terry Pratchett needs no introduction, but on the off-chance you don’t know who he is, he wrote a book about turtles.
+Specifically, cosmically vast and ancient Space Turtles.

 That’s a good thing.